kswan28/swift-agents-claude-code/README.md

 ## Meet Your SwiftUI Specialists

-### 🎨 shake-it-off - The Animation Virtuoso
+### 💃 shake-it-off - The Animation Expert
-When your UI needs that perfect touch of delight:
+When your UI needs a touch of delight:
 - Analyzes SwiftUI Views for animation opportunities
 - Adds native, performance-optimized animations
 - Follows Apple's motion guidelines